f5devcentral/i2ac/README.md

 ## A Call to Arms
 Now is the time to get involved and learn Infrastructure 2.0 as Code.
 An infrastructure automation tool such as Ansible is easy to learn and use thanks to its simplified design and approach.
 “Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems”.
+Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems”[7].

 F5 Networks has created a demonstration and learning environment utilizing Docker.
 This “F5 Super NetOps” Docker environment downloads F5 Network’s Ansible best practice based example code base.
 The combination of the Docker demo/learning environment and the Ansible code will surely get a new I2aC practitioner on their way to freedom from the GUI and CLI and allow them to take advantage of all the benefits of Infrastructure 2.0 as Code.
 These benefits are exemplified in the practices of infrastructure as code by Stephen Nelson-Smith.

 They are:
-•	Repeatability – The very act of modeling your infrastructure in code provides repeatability.
+*	Repeatability – The very act of modeling your infrastructure in code provides repeatability.
 Every configuration element is captured in the code and the IaC tool will enforce that defined configuration each and every time it is run.
 IaC provides confidence that the infrastructure is configured and operating in the way it is supposed to be.
-•	Automation – The very act of abstracting out infrastructures brings us the benefits of automation.
+*	Automation – The very act of abstracting out infrastructures brings us the benefits of automation.
-•	Agility – Utilizing collaborative automation techniques like configuration management provide a confidence in the various versions of the IaC code base.
+*	Agility – Utilizing collaborative automation techniques like configuration management provide a confidence in the various versions of the IaC code base.
 This allows an engineer or administrator to roll forward or backward if a problem were encountered.
 Logs of who did what when are available and can be analyzed to determine who or what caused the problem.
 This minimizes the average time to fix problems and encourages root cause analysis.
-•	Scalability – Repeatability plus automation makes scalability much easier, especially when combined with the rapid hardware provisioning that the cloud provides.
+*	Scalability – Repeatability plus automation makes scalability much easier, especially when combined with the rapid hardware provisioning that the cloud provides.
-•	Reassurance – The fact that the architecture, design, and implementation of our infrastructure is modeled in code means we that we can automatically have documentation.
+*	Reassurance – The fact that the architecture, design, and implementation of our infrastructure is modeled in code means we that we can automatically have documentation.
 Any programmer can look at the source code and see at a glance how the systems work.
 This is a welcome change from the common scenario in which only a s single sysadmin or architect holds the understanding of how the system hangs together.
 That is risky- this person is now able to hold the organization ransom, and should they leave or become ill, the company is endangered.
-•	Disaster Recovery – In the event of a catastrophic event that wipes out the production systems, if your entire infrastructure has been broken down into modular components and described as code, recovery is as simple as provisioning new compute power, restoring from backup, and deploying the infrastructure and application code.
+*	Disaster Recovery – In the event of a catastrophic event that wipes out the production systems, if your entire infrastructure has been broken down into modular components and described as code, recovery is as simple as provisioning new compute power, restoring from backup, and deploying the infrastructure and application code.
 What may have been a business ending event in the old paradigm of custom-built, partially automated infrastructure becomes a manageable few hour outage, potentially delivering competitive value over those organizations suffering from the same external influences, but without the power and flexibility brought about by infrastructure as code.

 To run the F5 Open Source Super NetOps Docker container and automatically download the best practices code base, issue the following command: